-P. jirovecii is a ubiquitous organism transmitted by aerosol route and causes no disease in immunocompetent patients.
+Pneumocystis jirovecii is a ubiquitous organism transmitted by aerosol route and causes no disease in immunocompetent patients.
 However, some patients are at risk of developing P. jirovecii pneumonia:

 Most patients have fever, dyspnea, and a dry, nonproductive cough that evolves over several weeks (HIV infection) or over several days (other causes of compromised cell-mediated immunity).
 Dyspnea is common.

-Patients should have chest x-ray and assessment of oxygenation by pulse oximetry.
+To diagnose Pneumocystis jirovecii pneumonia, patients should have chest x-ray and assessment of oxygenation by pulse oximetry.

 Chest x-ray characteristically shows diffuse, bilateral perihilar infiltrates, but 20 to 30% of patients have normal x-rays.

 Hypoxemia may be present even when chest x-ray shows no infiltrate; this finding can be an important clue to diagnosis.
 When pulse oximetry is abnormal, arterial blood gas (ABG) measurements are often obtained to show severity of hypoxemia (including an increase in the alveolar-arterial oxygen gradient).

 If done, pulmonary function tests Overview of Tests of Pulmonary Function Pulmonary function tests provide measures of airflow, lung volumes, gas exchange, response to bronchodilators, and respiratory muscle function.
 Basic pulmonary function tests available in the... read more show altered diffusing capacity (although pulmonary function tests are rarely done as a diagnostic test for Pneumocystis jirovecii pneumonia).

 Serum beta-D glucan assays are nonspecific but can support the diagnosis.